| Picture | Object

 PolyITAN-1's

-mission targets are: - Develop, build,
+mission targets are:- Develop, build,

 test, launch and operate a Ukrainian small satellite

-platform based on Cubesat standard. - Conduct
+platform based on Cubesat standard.

 mission experiments with following payloads: Sun sensor,